Search the Health Library

 - We will be looking at the baby’s movement and heart rate.
 Just as your heart beats faster when you run up a flight of stairs, your baby’s heart should beat faster when kicking and moving.

 - The NST is reactive if the heart beats faster when the baby moves.
 This must happen at least two times in 20 minutes.
 If your baby is quiet and not moving, the nurse may give you juice or water to drink.

 - The NST is nonreactive if the heart does not beat faster when the baby moves or if the baby is quiet and not moving.
 This does not mean that something is wrong!
 It simply means the NST has not given us enough information.
 Additional tests may be needed, such as a biophysical profile or contraction stress test.

 Where will the test be done?

-The test will be performed in the Fetal Assessment Center which is located on the 2nd floor of the Nelson Building, room 278.
-Please bring your Johns Hopkins Hospital plate and Insurance information for each scheduled test.
+The test will be performed in the Fetal Assessment Center, which is located on the second floor of the Nelson/Harvey Building, room 278.
+Please bring your Johns Hopkins Hospital plate and insurance information for each scheduled test.

 Once the test is completed, it is reviewed by a maternal-fetal medicine specialist, and recommendations for ongoing testing/intervention are made.